ista-vamos/QuAK/README.md

 ```cpp
 bool flag = A->isIncludedIn(B, Val, booleanized);
 ```
-where *booleanized* determines which inclusion algorithms is called.
+where *booleanized* determines which inclusion algorithm is called.
 If *booleanized* is false, then our quantitative extension of the antichain algorithm is used.
 If *booleanized* is true, then the standard inclusion algorithm (repeatedly booleanizing the quantitative automaton and calling the boolean antichain algorithm) is used.
 By default, *booleanized* is set to false.